-Student and stakeholder-focused excellence is thus a strategic concept.
-It is directed toward customer acquisition, retention and loyalty, stronger brand recognition, market share gain, and growth.
-It demands constant sensitivity to changing and emerging customer and market requirements and to the factors that drive customer engagement.
-It demands close attention to the voice of the customer.
+This entails becoming familiar with research findings and ongoing application of assessment methods.
+Patient-focused excellence is thus a STRATEGIC concept.
+It is directed toward patient and other CUSTOMER retention and loyalty, referral of new patients, stronger brand recognition, market share gain, and growth.
+It demands constant sensitivity to changing and emerging patient, other CUSTOMER, and market requirements and to the factors that drive CUSTOMER ENGAGEMENT.

+It demands close attention to the voice of the CUSTOMER.
 It demands anticipating changes in the marketplace.
-Therefore, student and stakeholder-focused excellence demands a student and stakeholder-focused culture and organizational agility.
+Therefore, patient-focused excellence demands a patient-focused culture and organizational agility.